Beyond 2020 Vision – Open Call: Submissions Due May 10th

-In 2020, the ever-present injustices of our world are being revealed in powerful and compelling ways.
+In 2020, the ever-present injustices of our world were revealed in powerful and compelling ways.
 How can you create lasting change?
 How has your imagination been activated to new possibilities?
 What do you want to remember about this moment in history?

 What does the view look like from your window?

-We will add all submissions to the gallery walls as they come in (after a brief quarantine).
-All works will be on view during open hours and by appointment as safety permits – check our website for up to date info on closures and social distancing requirements.
-Even when the gallery is not open, we keep our lights on a timer between 8AM and 6PM, and as long as the Livestock Exchange Building is open, you can come by and peek in the windows during those hours while observing social distancing guidelines.
+We will add submissions to the gallery walls as they come in (after a brief quarantine).
+A selection of works including all participating artist will be on view during open hours and by appointment as safety permits – check our website for up to date info on closures and social distancing requirements.

 After the show, we will be looking for opportunities for this archive to go to an institution that can maintain it long term as a primary source for what artists were thinking at this moment.